tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 ## Reading the Header

 Since the sensor data is continually repeated, you need to look for the header to know when you're at the beginning of each set of readings.
-The Arduino Serial API offers a few ways to do this:
+The Arduino Serial API offers a few ways to do this (click the functions below for more):
 * [`Serial.find()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/find/) looks for a string of text,
 * [`Serial.findUntil()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/finduntil/) looks for a string, but terminates if it hits a single-byte terminator,
 * [`Serial.readBytes()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readbytes/) reads the whole serial buffer into an array,